What You Should Know About Wisdom Teeth Removal

-Your third molars are more commonly called “wisdom teeth removal.”
+Your third molars are more commonly called your ‘Wisdom Teeth’.
+Wisdom teeth are developed after all of your other teeth.
 Usually appearing in the late teens or early twenties, third molars often lack the proper space in the jaw to erupt fully or even at all.
 This common condition is called impaction.
 When any tooth lacks the space to come through or simply develops in the wrong place of your jaw and becomes impacted, problems can arise.
 Primarily, damage to adjacent teeth and crowding occur.

 In certain cases, the wisdom tooth that cannot come through becomes inflamed under the gums and in the jawbone, causing a sac to develop around the root of the tooth that then fills with liquid.
 This can cause a cyst or an abscess if it becomes infected.
 If either of these situations goes untreated, serious damage to the underlying bone and surrounding teeth and tissues can result.

 Removing wisdom teeth is a very common procedure, though it’s not always necessary.
 Dr. Christ will perform a thorough examination to determine if wisdom teeth removal is necessary for you.

 What If You Don’t Experience Pain, or Have Wisdom Teeth?

 A small percentage of the population does not even grow wisdom teeth.
 This should not be cause for concern.
 Additionally, some people who have wisdom teeth do not encounter pain, gum swelling, or dental discomfort.